Carran, Allan Keith (Keith) Interview

 Today is the 29th of October 2018.
 I’m interviewing Keith Carran about the life and times of his family.
 Keith, thank you.

 I was born in Taumarunui.
 The reason my parents were in Taumarunui is because my grandfather was a loco [locomotive] driver, and Taumarunui was in those days a centre of the railway in New Zealand.
-My background is quite cosmopolitan, in that the Carrans came from the Isle of Man, and my grandmother on that side came from Scotland; whereas on my mother’s side my grandfather was Croatian and my grandmother came from Norway.
-So I’m quite a mixture of cultures.
+My background is quite cosmopolitan, in that the Carrans came from the Isle of Man, and my grandmother on that side came from Scotland; whereas on my mother’s side my grandfather was Croatian and my grandmother came from Norway, so I’m quite a mixture of cultures.

 And that was my first experience of Hawke’s Bay; when I came here just after the war with my father in his old car.
 He came over here to a place in Caroline Road in Hastings that was making sweets.
-I remember particularly they made blackballs; blackballs are an old-fashioned type of sweet, and during the war there was no sugar so sweets were very scarce.
-So we came over here in Dad’s old car, and the Taupo road in those days was atrocious; it was pumice the whole way, and by the time we got there I looked like a snowman.
-And we used to have countless punctures in the old tyres in those days on the bad road; and stoppages while the motor boiled, and we had to clamber down the bank and get water out of the creek to fill the radiator after waiting half an hour or so for the motor to cool.
+I remember particularly they made blackballs.
+Blackballs are an old-fashioned type of sweet, and during the war there was no sugar so sweets were very scarce.
+So we came over here in Dad’s old car, and the Taupō road in those days was atrocious; it was pumice the whole way, and by the time we got there I looked like a snowman.
+We used to have countless punctures in the old tyres in those days on the bad road; and stoppages while the motor boiled, and we had to clamber down the bank and get water out of the creek to fill the radiator after waiting half an hour or so for the motor to cool.
 So that was quite an adventure to come over here and pick up the blackballs.
-And then we took those back to Taumarunui where we then packaged them into little cellophane bags, and Dad distributed those up round the Waikato, no doubt at a profit.
+And then we took those back to Taumarunui where we then packaged them into little cellophane bags, and Dad distributed those up around the Waikato, no doubt at a profit.

-In the same vein, in those days biscuits were sort of loose in tins; and again, if you wanted a biscuit from your grocer’s shop they had to be taken out of the tins and put into paper bags.
-Dad conceived the idea of packing these in cellophane; again, the packaging as I mentioned, was fairly unknown in those days.
-And we as children, after school used to go up to the shop; and we used to … for want of a better term … ‘butter’ the biscuits and stack them in a row on a device that Dad invented, and then put them into the cellophane package.
+In the same vein in those days, biscuits were sort of loose in tins, and again, if you wanted a biscuit from your grocer’s shop they had to be taken out of the tins and put into paper bags.
+Dad conceived the idea of packing these in cellophane; again, the packaging as I mentioned was fairly unknown in those days.
+And we as children after school used to go up to the shop, and we used to … for want of a better term ‘butter’ the biscuits and stack them in a row on a device that Dad invented, and then put them into the cellophane package.
 We also did that with tea; we had his own brand of tea called Cherry Grove, and after school at nights we packaged up tea into packages, much the same as the tea packages we know today.
 Yes, so he was quite ahead of his time in realising that packaging was the way to go in the grocery business.

-Keith, Taumarunui those days was a railway town, and also it was a big timber and farming industry?
+Keith, Taumarunui those days was a railway town, and also it was still a big timber and farming industry?

-Yes, Taumarunui unfortunately these days has fallen on reasonably hard times, but in that, when I was young there it was a thriving expanding town.
-It had a meat works nearby, and they had a factory just out of Taumarunui that made boxes among other things; a timber mill; in Taumarunui of course there was a big railway industry.
+Yes, Taumarunui unfortunately these days has fallen on reasonably hard times, but when I was young there it was a thriving expanding town.
+It had a meat works nearby, and they had a factory just out of Taumarunui that made boxes among other things; a timber mill.
+In Taumarunui of course there was a big railway industry.
 It was reasonably isolated because the roads were very poor, and the rail was the centre of activity to a large extent.
 When the train arrived you’d be on the main trunk line; this was a big event in Taumarunui.
 When I was young, quite often we used to go down and greet the passengers on the express as it went through in the middle of the night.

 My parents were quite activity in community service as well.
-My father spent many years on the Council in Taumarunui, and he was involved in practically every money-raising activity – things like swimming pools and churches and so forth he was heavily involved with.
+My father spent many years on the Council in Taumarunui, and he was involved in practically every money-raising activity … things like swimming pools and churches and so forth he was heavily involved with.
 My mother also was very active in community service; she was a Girl Guide Commissioner for the Waikato/King Country area.

-My first exposure to fishing was with my father and his friends when I was quite young … maybe six, seven, eight.
-We used to go over to Waihi on the southern end of Lake Taupo, where he and his friends would row a boat up and down the lake … what’s called harling, trolling for fish.
+My first exposure to fishing was with my father and his friends when I was quite young, maybe six, seven, eight.
+We used to go over to Waihi on the southern end of Lake Taupō, where he and his friends would row a boat up and down the lake, what’s called harling, trolling for fish.
 And the fishing was very good in those days; they quite often caught ten or more fish in a day, and they would be you know, quite big fish – six, seven, eight pounds was quite common.
-So that was a great adventure for me to go with my father in those days, fishing over there; and that’s probably where I developed my own interest in fishing.
+So that was a great adventure for me to go with my father in those days, fishing over there, and that’s probably where I developed my own interest in fishing.

 You used to speak about a river you used to fly fish ..?